Four tech trends that are shaking asset managers & family offices

 The need to connect all these tools has become more important than ever.
 Hence the birth — and blossoming — of platforms.
 By drawing together and integrating different tools and technologies, they make it harder for things to fall between the cracks (a common problem with earlier systems that bolted together technologies that didn’t talk to each other) and they greatly increase both productivity and transparency.
 Where did that document go?
 Who is working on task A and when will they be finished?
 Adopt the right technology, and these are no longer questions you’ll need to ask.

 Many companies today use workflow and document storage platforms, such as Zave, to handle their accounting, tax, and corporate secretarial needs.
-On top of utilising AI to drive efficiencies in productivity and to increase transparency, Zave integrates with other tools such as Xero and Receipt Bank, providing its users with a seamless end-to-end solution.
+On top of utilizing AI to drive efficiencies in productivity and to increase transparency, Zave integrates with other tools such as Xero and Receipt Bank, providing its users with a seamless end-to-end solution.
 Perfect for the tech-savvy VC firm or family office that requires up-to-date and accurate financial information for both their own operations and those of the companies they’ve invested in.

 In short, it’s no exaggeration to say we’re at a pivotal time for tech-enhanced productivity tools.
 The first wave of tools focused on consumer markets.
 Now we’re seeing big changes to enterprise markets.
 A VC firm or family office should still be focused primarily on increasing ROI for their investments, and one way to do that is to make sure that companies they invest in are well run from a back-office perspective.
-There’s no longer any excuses for losing key documents or missing regulatory filing deadlines.
+There are no longer any excuses for losing key documents or missing regulatory filing deadlines.
 And moving these workflows to the cloud not only frees time for entrepreneurs to better run their companies.
 It creates time for asset managers and family offices as well, making it easier than ever for them to select, monitor, assist and eventually exit the right investments.

 If you want to keep reading